Vastyen/formsubmitmail-nobackend/README.md

 # Form Mail Submit with HTML

-Just HTML, not Backend, not Php, not Node.js
+Just HTML, no Backend, no Php and no Node.js

 Replace the keys and the text inside for your settings.